 LM: No one will give him bread, and his wife will be faithless.
 Dona Branca takes two cavaliers as her lovers while her husband is away.
 He comes home and asks whose two hats are hanging up, and whose two white horses are in the stables, but she says they are gifts for him L. He finds the men and threatens to kill her, but ultimately leaves her punishment to God M.

 If it were not for the names in a few versions, and for the Queen’s intercession in ABM, this ballad’s descent from Floovant would be utterly undetectable.

 No one is sure.
 The truth appears to be a combination of the following theories and the ever-fertile imagination of minstrels.

 Theory 1: The song was inspired by Dagobert I, known to French children as Le Bon Roi Dagobert.
 According to legend, he cut off the beard of Sadragesile, duke of Aquitaine, who was his tutor and was plotting to usurp the throne.
 In real life, Dagobert did indeed marry the Saxon serving-girl Nanthilde, and made war on the still-pagan Saxons.

 Theory 2A: The historical Clovis had four sons.
 One of them, Clotaire, fought the Saxons in 555 and 556, whereupon his brother Childebert attacked his territory and besieged Laon.
 Also, the plot of Floovant is very similar to that of Lohier and Mallart, and Lohier is the same name as Clotaire.

-Let this much suffice for Floovant, and let us now speak of his son Ottaviano dal Lione.
+Let thus much suffice for Floovant, and let us now speak of Ottaviano del Lione.